 Kamala Harris has a narrow lead in Pa., but voters trust Donald Trump more on economic issues, new poll finds

-Economic-related issues continue to be top priority for Pa. voters as Kamala Harris tries to meet Joe Biden's 2020 support in Philadelphia metro-area, according to the latest Monmouth University Poll.
+Economic-related issues continue to be top priority for Pa. voters as Kamala Harris tries to meet Joe Biden's 2020 support in Philadelphia area, according to the latest Monmouth University Poll.

-The Monmouth University Poll, released Wednesday morning, shows similar findings to last week’s Inquirer/New York Times/Siena College poll, noting Harris’ slim lead over Trump in the crucial battleground state as well as voters’ focus on issues like the economy, abortion, and immigration.
+The Monmouth University Poll, released Wednesday morning, shows similar findings to last week’s Inquirer/New York Times/Siena College poll, noting Harris’ slim lead over Trump in the crucial battleground state as well as voters’ focus on such issues as the economy, abortion, and immigration.

 It’s a tight race in the state between two candidates who are vying for Pennsylvania’s 19 electoral votes and spending significant time and money.
 Monmouth’s poll further signifies which issues continue to be meaningful for Pennsylvania voters.